staeter/work-in-progress/dialogue.md

 Traditional social platforms tend to concentrate power in the hands of platform owners and their algorithms, leaving users and communities with little say in how their spaces are governed.
 Even when platforms offer community moderation tools, these are often limited and can be overridden by corporate decisions driven by profit motives rather than community needs.

 Democratic organization means creating spaces where communities can effectively self-govern and make collective decisions.
-This requires not just voting mechanisms, but comprehensive tools for discussion, deliberation, consensus-building, and transparent decision-making.
+This requires not just voting mechanisms, but comprehensive tools for discussion, investigation, deliberation, consensus-building, and transparent decision-making.
 The platform must support various forms of democratic governance - from direct democracy to representative systems - while keeping processes clear and accessible to all participants.

 This isn't about forcing every group to use the same democratic model.
 Rather, it's about making democratic organization more efficient and accessible than centralized control.
 Communities should be able to choose and evolve their governance structures while maintaining transparency and accountability to their members.

-This principle guides platform design through multiple channels: built-in tools for proposals and voting, structured discussion spaces for deliberation, transparent record-keeping of decisions and their rationales, and flexible permission systems that communities can adapt to their needs.
+This principle guides platform design through multiple channels: built-in tools for proposals and voting, structured discussion spaces for investigation and deliberation, transparent record-keeping of decisions and their rationales, and flexible permission systems that communities can adapt to their needs.
 These mechanisms help make collective decision-making as natural and efficient as individual action.

 ### 6. Accessible

--- todo: improve writing style but the content is there

-Traditional digital platforms often exclude large segments of the population through various barriers: expensive devices or data plans, complex interfaces that assume technical literacy, designs that don't work with assistive technologies, content available only in majority languages, or features that require high-speed internet connections.
-This creates digital divides that reinforce existing social inequalities and limit the platform's potential for inclusive dialogue and collective action.
+Large segments of the population are excluded of the online discourse through various barriers: expensive devices or data plans, complex interfaces that assume technical literacy, designs that don't work with assistive technologies, content available only in majority languages, poor internet access or non [net neutral](https://en.wikipedia.org/wiki/Net_neutrality) internet providers.
+This creates digital divides that reinforce existing social inequalities and limit the internet's potential for inclusive dialogue and collective action.

-Making a platform truly accessible means considering every feature through multiple lenses:
+Making a social platform truly accessible means considering every feature through multiple lenses:

 - Technical: Works on low-end devices and slow/intermittent connections
 - Economic: Free to use with minimal hardware requirements